 It is always really sad for me when children return home because I have become so attached to them but I know that it’s always better for children if they can live with their birth families.
 It is always so nice to get a text or a photo from their mother at significant milestones such as on their first day of school.
 I am proud of to be part of their lives and for my own children to be part of theirs too.

-Children and young people who are placed in long-term or permanent care will often have significant contact with their birth families, but are still not able to live at the family home.
+Children who are placed in long-term or permanent care will often have significant contact with their birth families, but are still not able to live at the family home.
 These placements are arranged to support the child or young person in foster care until they are ready for independence and involve a longer term commitment.

 Babies come into care for many reasons and may be looked after until they are able to return to their birth parents or family member or until they are found an adoption family.
 Many babies will require regular family time with their birth family, sometimes daily and foster carers help the babies stay connected with their family.